 The M.Ed. is a two-year, 36-credit-hour professionally-oriented program with a solid academic basis, for practicing or prospective teachers.
 The program combines six core courses for all candidates, with specialized courses in elementary education or secondary education and a capstone research project.

-Master of Education Program Director: Dr. Catherine Hill chill@aud.edu or 04-3183211
+Dr. Catherine Hill, Dean and Program Director chill@aud.edu or 04-3183211

 Internship and Practicum